ravijanjam/qkw/README.md

 ## Quick Start

 There are about 75+ options to play with.
 Some of the most important ones demonstrated here.
-For all the available options, please read the section _Options_ in the manual.
+For all the available options, please read the section _Options_ in the [[manual]](https://github.com/ravijanjam/qkw/blob/master/docs/qkw-manual.pdf).
 * Get help
 ```bash
 qkw -h -T -cC